 Note that both results were originally proven for bounded-degree trees, but they extend to unbounded-degree trees using ideas from \cite{nodeAvgTrees} (Section 6).

 \begin{corollary} \Cref{lem:polyDecomp,lem:logDecomp} also hold in the unbounded-degree setting. \end{corollary}

-\begin{proof} The Compress procedure requires a distance-$\ell$ colouring with a constant number of colours.
+\begin{proof} The Compress procedure requires a distance-$\ell$ coloring with a constant number of colors.
 For bounded-degree graphs, this can be computed in $O(\log^* n)$ rounds.
-In the unbounded-degree setting such a colouring might not exist.
+In the unbounded-degree setting such a coloring might not exist.

-However, the nodes removed by Compress do not depend on this colouring; only the remaining nodes require it.
-We can therefore compute the distance colouring locally in the subgraph induced by the removed nodes, which consists only of long paths.
-Computing a distance colouring on such paths still takes $O(\log^* n)$ rounds.
+However, the nodes removed by Compress do not depend on this coloring; only the remaining nodes require it.
+We can therefore compute the distance coloring locally in the subgraph induced by the removed nodes, which consists only of long paths.
+Computing a distance coloring on such paths still takes $O(\log^* n)$ rounds.

-Since the rest of the graph does not depend on this colouring, this results only in an additive $O(\log^* n)$ overhead, leaving the asymptotic complexities of \Cref{lem:polyDecomp,lem:logDecomp} unchanged. \end{proof}
+Since the rest of the graph does not depend on this coloring, this results only in an additive $O(\log^* n)$ overhead, leaving the asymptotic complexities of \Cref{lem:polyDecomp,lem:logDecomp} unchanged. \end{proof}

-With that out of the way, we can refocus on how we use these decomposition.
+With that out of the way, we can refocus on how we use these decompositions.
 We argue that given a $k$-good (,or $\infty$-good) independent assigner for $\Pi$ and a R\&C decomposition of $G$, we can solve $\Pi$ in $O(\gamma \cdot k)$ (, or $O(\log n)$) rounds.
 For this assume that all edges $\set{u,v}$, where $u$ has a strictly lower layer than $v$ are oriented from $u$ to $v$.
 Note that these are all edges, except the edges between nodes in a compress path.

 Based on the layer ordering, we inductively assign virtual trees to nodes and types to oriented edges.
 Specifically, every rake node is assigned a virtual tree with $0$ or $1$ poles, every compress path is assigned a virtual compress path, and every oriented edge $e$ is assigned a type $t_e \subset \Sout$.